simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_section_map_contour.rst

-    :returns\:: list of graph objects
+    :returns: list of graph objects

       A list of graph objects.
 Below are the graph's properties and methods.

       :Properties: